toeverything/blocksuite/packages/virgo/README.md

-You will see that there are a type attribute in the Delta format, which is used to represent the type of the text like base text (bold, italic, etc.), line-break, inlie-code, link, etc. This attribute is used to make developers easy to implement customed inline element.
+You will see that there are a type attribute in the Delta format, which is used to represent the type of the text like base text (bold, italic, etc.), line-break, inline-code, link, etc. This attribute is used to make developers easy to implement custom inline elements.

 ## Documentation

-If you want to use Virgo in your project for controlling the state of the dom, all you need to do is to create a Y.Text from Y.Doc, bind it to the virgo editor and mount it to the dom.
-Virgo will automatically synchronise the state of the dom including text content, format, cursor position, etc.
+If you want to use Virgo in your project for controlling the state of the dom, all you need to do is to create a Y.Text from Y.Doc, bind it to the virgo editor, and mount it to the dom.
+Virgo will automatically synchronize the state of the dom including text content, format, cursor position, etc.

 ```js